Russians pounding Ukraine, but Mariupol's no Aleppo — yet

 Aleppo “resembles those cities that were stricken during World War II,” Maamoun Abdul-Karim, head of the government’s museums and archaeology department, said in late 2016.
 The scale of devastation evoked comparisons to Grozny, or the British World War II firebombing of the German city of Dresden.

-The damage to Aleppo and Grozny was inflicted by Russian warplanes over years.
-It was relentless; a tactic to avoid being sucked into street fighting and to limit troop casualties.
+The damage inflicted on Aleppo and Grozny by Russian warplanes was relentless; a tactic to avoid being sucked into street fighting and to limit troop casualties.
 Russia’s war on Ukraine has barely begun.
 The prospect of close-quarters street fighting, should it come to that, lies ahead.

 “This may end up looking like something out of the Middle Ages in terms of cities being besieged and bombarded … with extraordinary misery, very brutal tactics, indiscriminate shelling by the Russians,” Douglas Lute, a former U.S. Ambassador to NATO, told the Associated Press.